 U.S. #1172 honors late Secretary of State John Foster Dulles.
 The image of Dulles was based on a photograph by Whit Keith, Jr. of the Department of State.

-John Foster Dulles (1888-1959)
+Birth Of John Foster Dulles

 In January 1953, President Dwight D. Eisenhower made Dulles Secretary of State.
-In that position, he spent much time building up NATO and was an important figure during the early Cold War era, fighting communism worldwide.
+In that position, he spent much of his time building up NATO and was an important figure during the early Cold War era, fighting communism worldwide.
 Dulles supported the French war against the Viet Minh in Indochina and played a crucial role in the CIA’s overthrow of Iran’s Mossadegh government in 1953.

 The following year, Dulles helped found the Southeast Asia Treaty Organization (SEATO), to prevent the expansion of communism in Southeast Asia.
 Dulles also helped found the National Council of Churches, the Foreign Policy Association and the Council of Foreign Relations.
 And he served on the boards of the Carnegie Endowment for International Peace and the Rockefeller Foundation.
 For his accomplishments, Dulles was made Time’s Man of the Year for 1954.

 Dulles discovered he had colon cancer in the mid 1950s, but remained Secretary of State until April 1959.
 He died a little over a month later on May 24.
 He was later awarded the Presidential Medal of Freedom and Washington’s Dulles International Airport was named in his honor.